Finally, after a lot of research, taking advice from vinyl enthusiasts and my friends, I purchased my first good-quality turntable.

 Well, the cartridge looks like AT-3600L but the manufacturers haven’t shared much information so I can’t say much but it is indeed an MM cartridge with a CN-6518 stylus.

-The sound is very detailed and clean sound with good dynamics.
-I didn’t face any sort of tracking issues and I heard no inner groove distortion.
-The headshell is easily removable and you can replace or upgrade the cartridge in no time.
+The sound is very detailed and clean, with good dynamics.
+I didn’t face any sort of tracking issues, and I heard no inner groove distortion.
+The headshell is easily removable, and you can replace or upgrade the cartridge in no time.

 Well, to improve the sound quality further, I recommend you upgrade the cartridge to Ortofon 2m blue, Ortofon 2m red, Shure M97xE, or Grado Green 1 with a nude elliptical stylus.

-Talking about the in-built phono stage, it does a wonderful job but just like other turntables, a $100 external phono stage or phono input of an old receiver can easily output better sound quality.
+The in-built phono stage does a wonderful job. but just like other turntables, a $100 external phono stage or the phono input of an old receiver can output a better sound quality.

 2) Speed is consistent but a little inaccurate

 I am satisfied with the platter speed.
-I got wow & flutter under 0.10% testing but there is one thing that I noticed, the platter is spinning a little faster than the selected speed, i.e., I am getting 33.37RPM on 33(1/3) RPM mode and 45.05RPM on 45RPM mode.
+I got wow and flutter under 0.10% testing but there is one thing that I noticed: the platter is spinning a little faster than the selected speed, i.e., I am getting 33.37RPM on 33(1/3) RPM mode and 45.05RPM on 45RPM mode.

 After that, I did some research online and found out that many users are facing similar problems but it isn’t a major one.
 You won’t be hearing any noticeable difference in output and you can even totally ignore it.

-Regardless of the difference between the expected speed and the speed we are getting, the consistency of the speed is perfect.
+Regardless of the difference between the expected speed and the speed we are getting, the speed consistency is perfect.
 Thanks to its DC servo motor, you will get a consistent speed for longer durations.

 3) Automatic operations: